multi construction site security los angeles valley alarm solar powered pole mounted surveillance unit

 How do I monitor 3-7 sites without being overwhelmed?

 Centralized monitoring centers handle the oversight burden.
 Operators watch all your sites simultaneously from unified dashboards.
 AI filters alerts so you only receive verified threats requiring attention.
-Instead of managing seven different camera systems and reviewing hundreds of alerts daily, you receive 5-10 notifications weekly for genuine incidents that operators have already verified and responded to.
+Instead of managing seven different camera systems and reviewing hundreds of alerts daily, you receive 5 to 10 notifications weekly for genuine incidents that operators have already verified and responded to.

 What happens if suspicious activity is detected on one site?

-Operators see the activity within 3-5 seconds regardless of which site the breach occurs at.
+Operators see the activity within 3 to 5 seconds regardless of which site the breach occurs at.
 They verify the threat, issue live audio warnings through on-site speakers, and escalate to police dispatch if intruders don't leave.
 You receive notification of the incident with video clips and operator notes.
 Most intrusions stop at the audio warning stage before any theft occurs.

 Is remote monitoring more cost-effective than multiple guards?